 In that sense alone, it can be said that LeBron owed it to everybody to stay home, where it could have never meant more in this way.
 In that sense alone, we can see at least a grain of truth in the claims that “Cleveland was totally dependent on LeBron.”
 In a real way, it totally was.
 When had there ever been a chance for one athlete to affirm an American city, a region, so powerfully?
 It was all teed up so perfectly.
-So many years of Cleveland being the butt of so many bad jokes, all to be made right thanks to LeBron, who’d restore balance by lifting Cleveland just as the new flatter twenty-first century took off.
-Cleveland: As good as anywhere else, and now, for a time, at least in this very real very measurable way, in the team sport where individuals mean the most, thanks to an individual who was born and raised here, Cleveland would be the best.
+So many years of Cleveland being the butt of so many bad jokes, all to be made right thanks to LeBron, who’d restore balance by lifting Cleveland just as the twenty-first century took off.
+Cleveland: As good as anywhere else, and now, for a time, at least in this real way, thanks to an individual who was born and raised here, Cleveland would be the best.

 These feelings would have been legitimate whether or not the balls had bounced just so to land LeBron with the Cavaliers as a rookie by way of the 2003 NBA Draft.
 No doubt these feelings would have come to the surface had LeBron wound up anywhere else to start his NBA career in pleas for him to exercise whatever control he had to wind up back home as soon as he could.
 No doubt these feelings are shared not just by Ohioans, but to some degree by sports fans across the globe, as evidenced in part by the visceral global reaction to LeBron’s decision.

-And these feelings are only so much stronger — the pain now so much worse — thanks to LeBron’s own embrace of his messianic image in Cleveland.
+And these feelings are only so much stronger thanks to LeBron’s own embrace of his messianic image in Cleveland.
 King James.
 The Chosen One.
 We Are All Witnesses.
 He’ll take us to the Promised Land.
 He’ll light Cleveland up like Vegas.
 It’s a deal that LeBron wasn’t shy about accepting.
 It’s more than an implied contract that’s been breached here.

 If it’s not a betrayal, it’s certainly at least a breach.
 To say that “LeBron had every right to leave” isn’t to say much, because anyone who makes an agreement “has every right” to go back on the agreement and pay the damages to make it up.
 However much he might have underestimated it, LeBron knew he’d take on some damage from this breach.

-Besides triple-doubles, MVP awards, and second-round playoff appearances, it’s been the only other reported constant during LeBron’s time in Cleveland; whether it was an enabling Cavaliers front office, or the posse of so-called sycophants that surrounded him, nobody could seem to look LeBron in the eye and get through to him with meaningful criticism.
+Besides triple-doubles, MVP awards, and second-round playoff appearances, it’s been the only other reported constant during LeBron’s time in Cleveland; nobody could seem to look LeBron in the eye and get through to him with meaningful criticism.
 The kid went almost immediately from homeless to a nine-figure multi-millionaire with unprecedented power, apparently on nothing but his own talent, practically raised by the game of basketball itself.
 If nobody close to LeBron could act toward him with more regard for anything bigger than how LeBron himself might react, how could anyone have expected LeBron himself to act in any other way?

 Now consider that the one man who might have been in the best position to do that failed; that Dan Gilbert’s now-infamous (disastrous?) reaction to LeBron’s decision reveals more than anything Gilbert’s own failure to deliver the leadership that LeBron seems to have so desperately needed.
 ESPN’s Chris Broussard has laid out the case: